Called to Be Neighbors and Witnesses: Guidelines for Interreligious Relationships

 Dialogue is the intentional engagement with persons who hold other faith perspectives for purposes of mutual understanding, cooperation, and transformation.
 A positive foundation from which to connect with persons in other faith communities is recognition of the gifts they bring.
 Engaging in dialogue with positive expectation offers the sharing of mutually beneficial spiritual gifts and overcoming past hostilities.
 Each religious community’s faith offers a positive way to resolve conflict and offers resources for building community.
 Dialogue seeks to provide an environment allowing differences, affirms the positives, and brings a deeper relationship.

 Dialogue: A Way to Witness

-Our concern is to be obedient to our own call to witness and to follow the imperative to be loving and neighborly to persons of other faith communities.
-In dialogue, these deeply held truths encounter each other in witness and love, so that greater wisdom and greater understanding of truth may emerge which benefit all parties in the dialogue.
-As we exhibit courtesy, reverence, and respect and become neighbors, fears of each other are allayed, and the Holy Spirit works within these relationships.
+We must be obedient to our own call to witness and be loving and neighborly to persons of other faith communities.
+In dialogue, these deeply held truths encounter each other in witness and love, so that greater wisdom and understanding of truth may emerge that benefits all parties.

 Neighbors and Witnesses: Into the New Millennium

 The command to love one’s neighbors and the call to witness to Jesus Christ to all people are inseparably linked.
-The profound challenge which this represents for United Methodist Christians can be seen most sharply in the new religious movements which have arisen in recent years.
-These movements have become a source of concern for many Christians.
-Some groups seem to utilize methods that are manipulative and coercive.
+The profound challenge this represents for United Methodist Christians can be seen most sharply in the many diverse religious movements and to the religious nones.